Arnab1056/Meditracker/README.md

-# Meditracker frontend for GitHub Pages
+# MediTracker Frontend

-This `docs/` folder contains a static copy of the Meditracker frontend design suitable for publishing via GitHub Pages.
+This branch contains the static MediTracker frontend for GitHub Pages.

-How to publish:

-1. Commit and push this branch to GitHub.
-2. In the repository Settings → Pages, set the source to the `docs/` folder on the `main` branch.
+## GitHub Pages

+Use the following GitHub Pages configuration:

+- Branch: `frontend`
+- Folder: `/ (root)`

+The main entry file is:

+`index.html`